Batang, Sichuan: Descriptions, geography and products

 Mr. A. Hosie, the British Consul at Chengdu, who visited Batang in September, 1904, reported that there was a small lamasery and the industries consisted of making black leather and a barley beer (chang).
 He reported that the population was about 2,000 with some 400 Tibetan houses and about 500 families "only 70 to 80 of which are Chinese."
 Batang also played a significant role for hundreds of years in the traditional tea and horse trade between China, Tibet and India, being an important caravan stop for mule trains on the 'tea horse road' between Ya'an in Sichuan and Lhasa.

 William Mesny in 1905 described Batang (which he visited in 1877) as having a population of 300 families consisting "only of Tibetans and half-castes."
-There were two hereditary princes ("Wang 王, King or Prince") claiming to be descendants of chiefs from Yunnan.
+There were two hereditary princes (Wang 王 in Chinese, Gyalpo in Tibetan, lit.
+"King" or "Prince") claiming to be descendants of chiefs from Yunnan.

 The old Tibetan name of the town, M'Bah, is a transliteration from Tibetan meaning a vast grassland where sheep can be heard everywhere (from ba – the sound made by the sheep + Tibetan tang which means a plain or steppe).

 It is warmer here than most of Tibet (because of the lower altitude) and is reported to be a friendly, easy-going place, surrounded by barley fields.
 The plain surrounding the town is unusually fertile and produces two harvests a year.
 The main products include: rice, maize, barley, wheat, peas, cabbages, turnips, onions, grapes, pomegranates, peaches, apricots, water melons and honey.
 There are also cinnabar (mercury sulphide) mines from which mercury is extracted.

 The Abbé Auguste Desgodins, who was on a mission to Tibet from 1855 to 1870, wrote: "gold dust is found in all the rivers and even the streams of eastern Tibet".
 He says that in the town of Bathan or Batan, with which he was personally acquainted, there were about 20 people regularly involved in washing for gold in spite of the severe laws against it.